 The carcasses of raccoons, muskrats, and opossums may be sold for food during the open trapping season and for thirty (30) days after the close of trapping season.
 The holder of an All Game License, Sportsman License, or Trapping License may sell any part of any nuisance animal year-round.

-CITES tags (via over-the-counter purchases) are available for purchase at the following MDWFP locations: Jackson Office, North Region Office, Central Region Office, South Region Office, Buccaneer State Park, Clarkco State Park, Hugh White State Park, J. P. Coleman State Park, John Kyle State Park, Legion State Park, Leroy Percy State Park, Natchez State Park, and Paul B. Johnson State Park.
-Tags are $0.25 each.
+CITES tags (via over-the-counter purchases) are only available for purchase from November 1 – April 15 at the following MDWFP locations: Jackson Office, North Region Office, Central Region Office, South Region Office, Buccaneer State Park, Clarkco State Park, Hugh White State Park, J. P. Coleman State Park, John Kyle State Park, Legion State Park, Leroy Percy State Park, Natchez State Park, and Paul B. Johnson State Park.
+Tags are sold in lots of five each for $1.29 only at the above listed locations.
 Quantities at each location may be limited, therefore, it is recommended to call in advance.

 ALLIGATOR HUNTING PERMITS

 Alligator hunting in Mississippi is allowed by special permit only.
 There are separate seasons for public waters and private lands.
 Each alligator permit allows the harvest of two alligators 4 feet long or longer, but only 1 may exceed 7 feet long.
 The MDWFP issues harvest tags to each permittee and harvest reporting is mandatory.